Merida, Mexico

 You might live with a retired couple and their beloved terrier, with frequent visits from their young grandchildren.
 Your hosts might have high school-age children and a grandparent living with them.
 Or you might join a single mom who shares her home with her adult daughter and grandson, with another adult child living nearby.

-• Location.
+- Location.
 Host families live throughout the city.
-You might live close to downtown within easy walking distance from the IFSA Program Center—or 30 to 45 minutes away via public transportation (that’s just 10 minutes away via Uber).
+You might live close to downtown within easy walking distance to the IFSA Program Center—or 45–60 minutes away via public transportation (that’s just 15 minutes away via Uber).

-• Other details.
+- Other details.
 Internet included.
 Air conditioning is limited to eight hours at night, so expect to adjust to heat and humidity in this tropical environment.
-Homes have laundry machines and hosts do your laundry once a week.
-(Machine capacity may be smaller than you are used to in the U.S.)
+Most homes have a washing machine that students can use once a week.
+In some cases, the family offers to do the laundry.
+If the family does not have a washing machine, they will take the student once a week to the laundromat.

 Dates and Fees